-1. the most common type of permit is the one for humanitarian reasons (MOTIVI UMANITARI).
-It lasts for 1 year and it is renewable or it can be converted into a work permit, if you find a work contract.
+1. the most common type of permit is the one for HUMANITARIAN REASONS (MOTIVI UMANITARI).
+It lasts for 2 years and it is renewable or it can be converted into a work permit, if you find a work contract.

 2. PROTEZIONE SUSSIDIARIA.
-This kind of permit lasts for 3 years, it is renewable or it can be converted into a work permit, if you find a work contract.
+This kind of permit lasts for 5 years, it is renewable but it CANNOT be converted into a work permit.
+Since 2014, protezione sussidiaria gives you the same rights as refugee status.

 3. ASYLUM or REFUGEE STATUS (ASILO POLITICO - STATUS DI RIFUGIATO).
-This kind of permit lasts for 5 years, it is renewable or it can be converted into a work permit, if you find a work contract.
+This kind of permit lasts for 5 years, it's renewable or it can be converted into a work permit, if you find a work contract.
+With this type of permit you can apply for an Italian citizenship after 5 years instead of 10 years you are living in Italy.

 BEWARE!
-IF YOU HAVE PROTEZIONE SUSSIDIARIA OR ASILO POLITICO, IT IS NOT ADVISABLE TO CONVERT THIS PERMIT INTO A WORK PERMIT.
+IF YOU HAVE ASILO POLITICO, IT IS NOT ADVISABLE TO CONVERT THIS PERMIT INTO A WORK PERMIT.